 What’s wrong with me?
 Why do I keep going back to the narcissist?

-Why do I miss him so much when he was so terrible for me?
+Why do I miss them so much when they were so terrible for me?

 Most narcissists will try to get your attention again after you’ve been separated – whether it’s immediately or after a period of time.
 And many survivors of narcissistic abuse admit that they get sucked back in from time to time.

 This has a lot to do with trauma bonding.